Best Steps To Grow Milkweed In Containers

 While container-grown plants require rich, healthy soil, milkweed plants can tolerate poor soil.

-The organic solid content in the soil encourages long-term growth.
-Potted plants require frequent watering, which causes the soil's nutrients to wash away.
+The soil's organic solid content encourages long-term growth.
+Potted plants require frequent watering, which washes away the soil's nutrients.

 Rich soil will promote more significant growth.
-Top-dress the soil with organic mulch, compost, or repot with rich potting soil every year.
+Top-dress the soil with organic mulch or compost or re-pot with rich potting soil every year.

 Most milkweeds need direct sunlight (at least 6 to 8 hours a day).
 Because they often self-seed, place your plants in an area of the garden where you can better manage their unchecked growth, like a corner or the back of a border.